katjatuma/katjatuma.github.io/index.md

 __2 research assistants (0.2 FTE) for 10 months:__ Are risks perceived differently (or equally) by male or female analysis?
 What other diversity processes are taking place in a threat analysis and risk assessment discussion?
 Join us in this exciting new interdisciplinary research journey!
 Read more <a href="vacancies/NIAA-vacancy.pdf">here</a> and contact me.

+Security-by-design.
+Threat modeling and risk analysis, automating security analysis of software architecture, compliance of code to the intended security. </li>
 --------------
 -->